 When escaping colder weather, head to a place where the weather is warm and everywhere you look is a tropical paradise.
 Hop aboard one of the cruise ships that sail from Port Canaveral because now is one of the best times to cruise.
 When you sail away to the Caribbean, you’re bound to have plenty of sunny days and memories that will last a lifetime.
-Plan to arrive early and spend the night before you board your ship and enjoy the pristine Space Coast beaches and pick up any last-minute needs at one of the many beach shops, like Ron Jon Surf Shop.
+Plan to arrive early and spend the night in port Canaveral before you board your ship and enjoy the pristine Space Coast beaches and pick up any last-minute needs at one of the many beach shops, like Ron Jon Surf Shop.

 So go ahead and make your plans to visit the Space Coast and soak up a Florida winter like never before.
 Check out the Space Coast Vacation Planner to find places to stay, more things to do, places to eat and so much more by perusing the online magazine or clicking the links below.

 Let’s see how you spent your winter on the Space Coast, so make sure you post pictures and videos and tag us using #SpaceCoast.

 New to Instagram?
 Download the app here for your IOS or Android device.